-According to the most recently available DHS estimates, about 1.7 million foreign nationals on various temporary visas* resided in the United States during 2014.
-Slightly more than 45 percent were temporary workers and their families, followed by foreign students and their families (40 percent).
-Fifty-six percent of temporary visa holders were from Asia.
-Another 27 percent came from Europe and North America** combined.
+According to the most recently available DHS estimates, 2 million foreign nationals on various temporary visas resided in the United States during 2015, up from about 1.8 million a year earlier.
+About 45 percent (930,000) were temporary workers and their families, followed by 770,000 foreign students and their families (38 percent).
+Fifty-four percent were from Asia.
+Nationals of countries in Europe and North America accounted for 14 percent and 15 percent, respectively.
 The top five countries of origin—India, China, Mexico, Canada, and South Korea—accounted for 56 percent of all residents on temporary visas.

-Note: *This estimate excludes tourists and other short-term visitors. **Includes Canada, Bermuda, Mexico, other Central America, and the Caribbean.
+Note: This estimate includes temporary workers, students, exchange visitors, diplomats, and representatives of foreign governments and international organizations.
+It excludes tourists and other short-term visitors.
+North America includes Canada, Bermuda, Mexico, other Central America, and the Caribbean.

 Notes on Refugees and Asylees

 What is the difference between a refugee and an asylee?
 In the United States, the main difference is the person's location at the time of application.

 Refugees are nearly always outside of the United States when they are considered for resettlement, whereas asylum seekers submit their applications while physically present in or at a port of entry to the United States.

 Asylum seekers can submit an asylum request either affirmatively or defensively.
 An asylum seeker present in the United States may submit an asylum request either with a U.S. Citizenship and Immigration Services (USCIS) asylum officer (affirmative request), or, if apprehended, with an immigration judge as part of a removal hearing (defensive request).
 During the interview, an asylum officer will determine whether the applicant meets the definition of a refugee.